 As we mentioned briefly above, one of the benefits of these Bank of America business accounts is the ways you can waive the service fee.

-With this business checking account, you’ll have access to five different ways to get this service fee waived:
+With this business checking account, you’ll have access to three different ways to get this service fee waived:

 - Maintain an average monthly balance of at least $5,000